Smokie (band): Comeback

-Several releases followed over the next years including Boulevard of Broken Dreams (1989, seven weeks at No. 1 in Norway; all tracks were produced by Simon Humphrey, except "Young Love", which was produced by Dieter Bohlen); Whose Are These Boots?
+Several releases followed over the next years including Boulevard of Broken Dreams (1989, seven weeks at No. 1 in Norway; all tracks were produced by Simon Humphrey, except "Young Hearts", which was produced by Dieter Bohlen); Whose Are These Boots?
 (1990, No. 1 in Norway); Chasing Shadows (1992); and Celebration (1994), which contained old hits in new arrangements accompanied by an orchestra.
 None had any real success in the UK.
 However, Smokie made a surprise return to the UK Singles Chart in 1995, with a duet with the controversial northern comedian Roy Chubby Brown.
 The re-worked re-release of "Living Next Door To Alice (Who the F**k is Alice)" reached No. 3 in the UK.
 The band had noticed that, whilst touring in Ireland, whenever they sang the main line "For 24 years/I've been living next door to Alice" the audience would shout "Alice?
 Who the fuck is Alice?"
 In addition, a resident DJ in a Dutch café, Gompie, organised a recording, and had a No. 17 UK hit with the title of "Alice (Who the X is Alice) (Living Next Door to Alice)" in the United Kingdom, and in the Netherlands where it reached No. 1.

-Shortly after the song was recorded Smokie's tour bus careered off of the road during a hailstorm in Germany.
+Shortly after the song was recorded Smokie's tour bus careered off the road during a hailstorm near Cologne, Germany.
 Barton, badly injured, died after five days in intensive care.
 The rest of the band and Brown agreed to donate their royalties from the song to Barton's first wife.